Underground poker: United Kingdom

 Under the Gambling Act 2005, commercial high-stakes poker is restricted to licensed casinos.
 However, the Act and associated Regulations do allow for private games in homes and similarly private venues, such as workplaces, without the need for special licences.
 Poker may also be played in pubs to a certain extent, although the regulations governing such games are complex.

 Nevertheless, illegal games are believed to be widespread, especially in Greater London.
 In a number of cases, club premises certificates have been withdrawn following allegations of illegal poker.

 United States

-In the United States, the legality of poker varies from state to state.

 New York

 Under New York state law, it is unlawful to profit from promoting a poker game without the appropriate gaming licences.
 Simply playing in such a game is not unlawful.

 Historical New York clubs

 Some of the longest operating underground clubs have been in New York City.
 Two of these, the Diamond Club and the Mayfair Club, were famous proving grounds for such now well-known poker players as Howard Lederer, Erik Seidel and Dan Harrington.
 The New York Police Department, however, closed these clubs in the summer of 2000 during the Rudolph Giuliani administration's law and order campaign.